stevenwenxu/GER298/_posts/2017-02-24-museum-of-things.md

 ---
 layout: post
 title:  "Museum of Things"
 description: Things?
 What things?
-It turns out to be my favourite museum of the entire trip.
+The hole in the wall turns out to be my favourite museum of the entire trip.
 date:   2017-02-24
 categories: [photos]
 img: museum_of_things.jpg
 color: 4CAF50
 ---

 Call me a weirdo, but I love old things.
 Coincidentally, Museum der Dinge has old things.
 The museum focuses on how the life quality has improved over the years, does comparisons between east and west Germany, and poses a question "How should we live?".
 But I wasn't super interested in that.
 As a computer nerd, this museum has all my favourite vintage old tech, some of which I have only heard of but too young to have seen.
-I just have to share them in a post.
+I just have to share them in a post, because I think it says a lot about me.

 ### Addiator
 ##### It looks so cool!
 What does it do?
 Does it add?